Queuety

 Workflow dependency waits are success-oriented:

-• await_workflow() and WaitMode::All fail if any required dependency fails or is cancelled.
+• wait_for_workflow() and WaitMode::All fail if any required dependency fails or is cancelled.

 • WaitMode::Any fails only when every dependency has reached a terminal state and none completed successfully.

-This makes workflow waits useful for planner/executor systems where one workflow can fan out work, and another can wait on all results or on the first successful branch that finishes.
+This makes workflow waits useful for planner/executor systems where one workflow can for each work, and another can wait on all results or on the first successful branch that finishes.

 On this page